sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_concept_1.png)

-Each gray box show the boundaries for a "line."
+Each gray box shows the boundaries for a "line."
 Sensible recognizes lines using whitespaces (and other factors), so multiple "lines" can occupy the same height on the page.

 The Label method can operate within a single line, or across multiple lines.
 So, let's ask a question: for the preceding image, can you use the Label method to anchor on  "Bodily injury"  and return "$25,000 each"?
 Try it out: